Headspace (company): Netflix shows

-Headspace signed a three-series deal with Netflix, with each show being produced by Vox Media.
+Headspace signed a three-series deal with Netflix.
 The first series, Headspace Guide to Meditation was released in January 2021 with Headspace Guide to Sleep released in April 2021.
 The third title, Unwind Your Mind, was released in June 2021.

 Media attention

-Headspace has been featured on both UK and US television, appearing on The Today Show, BBC Breakfast News, ABC News, and The Dr. Oz Show.
+Headspace has appeared on The Today Show, BBC Breakfast News, ABC News, and The Dr. Oz Show.
 It was also featured on the BBC Two science documentary Horizon, which tested the efficacy of mindfulness using the Headspace app over 8 weeks.
-The product has also been mentioned on NPR and in publications such as Martha Stewart in the US.

-In November 2012, Headspace founder Andy Puddicombe gave a TED Talk, entitled "All It Takes Is 10 Mindful Minutes", outlining the benefits of taking time out each day to practice mindfulness.

-Controversy

-In July 2023, former Headspace therapists affected by a round of layoffs accused the company of canceling patient appointments and severing relationships with clinicians without advanced notice, potentially violating ethical standards of care.